Hoffee-Toffee/Troll-Toll-Calculator/README.md

 * I want to analyze toll collection trends based on different times of the day through visualisations.
 * I want to identify peak hours for each bridge to maximize revenue through visualisation.
 * I want to receive automated recommendations for adjusting toll rates during peak hours.
 * I want to see any other live analytics that might increase toll revenue and how they trend over time.
+* I want to automate every time I would take a toll at my current active bridge.

 ---